origamitower/folktale/docs/_docs/v2.0.0/overview.md

 There are a few ways in which errors are generally handled in JavaScript, but they tend to boil down mostly to control-flow structures (`if/else`) or exceptions (`try/catch`).
 These tend to either be hard to predict or hard to maintain.
-Foltkale provides three data structures to help with error handling:
+Folktale provides three data structures to help with error handling:

   - [Maybe](/api/v2.0.0/en/folktale.maybe.html) - A structure that helps handling values